-The number one reason people fail this class is that they do not turn in their assignments.
+The number one reason people fail this class is that they do not turn in their writing assignments.
 All assignments are worth points and are important.
 You will see your grade drop DRASTICALLY if you miss a writing assignment.
 Use your course calendar to keep up with all due dates.
 Do not procrastinate, especially on large writing assignments.

 Start working NOW toward the grade that you want.
-Don't wait until the end of the semester and then ask how you can get an A, B, or whatever grade-by then, it will be too late.
+Don't wait until the end of the semester and ask how you can get an A, B, or whatever grade-by then, it will be too late.
 Your average is determined in the following way:

-Formal Writing 80% Narrative Essay (100 points) Article Summary-Response Essay (150 points) Research Report (200 points) Annotated Bibliography (50 points) Argumentative Research Paper (250 points) (not late-pass eligible) Final Exam/ Post-Assessment (70 points) (not late-pass eligible) All essays must be submitted in Moodle; I cannot grade any printed assignments or assignments sent via email.
-Consider using OneDrive to access and save all your documents, as you never know when something may be useful later.
+Formal Writing Character Analysis Essay (100 points) Literary Criticism Review Essay (150 points) Annotated Bibliography (50 points) Literary Research Paper (200 points; NOT late-pass eligible) Final Exam (90 points; NOT late-pass eligible) All essays must be submitted in Moodle; I cannot grade any printed assignments or assignments sent via email.
+Consider using TC OneDrive to access and save all your documents, as you never know when something may be useful later.

 We will use TurnItIn for all formal writing assignments submitted in Moodle.
-TurnItIn is a plagiarismdetection software that also checks for AI usage and common spelling and grammar mistakes.
+TurnItIn is a plagiarism-detection software that also checks for common spelling and grammar mistakes.
 Please note that I use TurnItIn as a grading tool (not as the sole source of your essay grades).

 All formal writing assignments must be written using MLA 9th edition guidelines.
 There are numerous free MLA resources available in Moodle.

+I will allow one rewrite of either Essay 1 or Essay 2 after I have graded the assignment.
+More information about the rewrite + reflection assignment is linked in Moodle.

-Classwork and Homework 20% Pre-Assessment (20-point completion grade) Unit quizzes (point values vary; may be taken only once) Grammar Lab quizzes (point values vary; each Grammar Lab quiz may be taken twice) Three essay peer reviews (30 points each) (not late-pass eligible) Three essay topic/ outline submissions (20 points each) Essay Remix and Presentation (100 points) (not late-pass eligible) I will drop everyone's lowest classwork assignment grade at the end of the semester.
+Classwork and Homework

+- Pre-Assessment (20-point completion grade) - Weekly quizzes (point values vary; may be taken only once) - Weekly discussion posts and replies (30 points each) - Three essay peer reviews (30 points each) (not late-pass eligible) - Three essay topic/ outline submissions (20 points each) - Research paper presentation (100 points) (not late-pass eligible)

+I will drop everyone's lowest classwork assignment grade at the end of the semester.

 Late work: If you get behind in your work, it is extremely difficult to get caught up.
-Make things easier on yourself: work ahead as much as possible and do not get into the habit of completing work at the last minute.
+Make things easier on yourself: Please work ahead as much as possible and do not get into the habit of completing work at the last minute.

-Because life often gets in the way and emergencies do happen, everyone is granted three no-questions-asked late work passes.
-These can be used for any assignment EXCEPT those noted above and will grant you an extension of three calendar days to submit the assignment.
+Late Pass Policy: Because life often gets in the way and emergencies do happen, everyone is granted THREE no-questions-asked late work passes.
+These can be used for any out-of-class assignment (except for those noted on the course calendar; this includes peer reviews, Essay 3, the final exam, and the research paper presentation) and will grant you an extension of three calendar days to submit the assignment.
 To use a late pass, you must notify me via email before the assignment is due (include "Late Pass" in the subject line of the email).
 Do not say why you are asking for the late pass.
 It does not matter.
-Your request will be approved as long as you have late passes remaining; therefore, you do not need to wait for a reply, as all requests will be approved.
+Your request will be approved as long as you have not already used a late pass; therefore, you do not need to wait for a reply, as all requests will be approved.
 Submit the assignment in Moodle within three calendar days of the due date.
-Only one late pass may be used per assignment.
-Save your late passes and use them wisely, because I cannot accept late assignments after you have used all of your late passes or if you have neglected to request one.
+Save your late passes and use them wisely, because I cannot accept late work after you have used your late pass or if you have neglected to request one.